redis/redis-doc/commands/config set.md

 @return

-@status-reply: `OK` when the configuration was set properly.
+@simple-string-reply: `OK` when the configuration was set properly.
 Otherwise an error is returned.